 Remember, face masks aren’t a fail-safe protection against coronavirus.
 Washing your hands and covering coughs and sneezes remains as important as ever.

-The restrictions don’t apply to paracetamol bought over-the-counter.
+The prescribing restrictions don’t apply to paracetamol bought over-the-counter.
 However, needlessly stocking up could mean others aren’t able to buy the medication.

 Scammers take every opportunity to make money.
 The Covid-19 pandemic is no exception.

 Hoax emails claiming to have updated Covid-19 information have been doing the rounds.
 The emails contain attachments that could install malicious software on your computer if opened.
 Others may ask you to hand over personal information in an attempt to steal your details.